 Robot manipulation, the capability of interacting with the objects around and effecting change on the world, is a key characteristic that sets robots apart from other automated and computerised systems.
 The world constantly evolves and the environment is often unpredictable, having a system that learns to adapt to the environmental changes is thus of paramount importance.
 A key learning challenge in manipulation is learning skill policies [53].
-The goal of a skill policy is for the robot to accomplish certain objectives, such as reaching a target, pushing a cube, picking up a stick, etc.
+The goal of a skill policy is for the robot to accomplish certain objectives, e.g., reaching a target, pushing a cube, picking up a stick.

-Among all possible policy learning schemes, visuomotor control (VMC) [60] is an effective means of learning to perform manipulation tasks from demonstration trajectories of raw visual sensor data.
+Visuomotor control (VMC) [60] is the closed-loop prediction of motion control based on visual feedback for the completion of a task.
+Among all possible policy learning schemes, imitation learning-based approaches in VMC are effective means of learning to perform manipulation tasks from demonstration trajectories of raw visual sensor data.
 Learning from demonstrations has the advantages of describing the task or user preference that may be hard to be specified or encoded programmatically; bypassing exploration or reward shaping that would usually be required in a reinforcement learning setting that could be computationally expensive or have safety concerns.
-Recent advances in VMC have achieved impressive feats across a range of tasks [33, 65, 90].
-In particular, it has been demonstrated to achieve remarkable performance in pick-and-place, a fundamental building block of more complex manipulation tasks, with successful zero-shot sim-to-real transfer [42].
+Recent advances in VMC have achieved impressive feats across a range of tasks [33, 66, 91].
+In particular, it has been demonstrated to achieve remarkable performance in pick-and-place, a fundamental building block of more complex manipulation tasks, with successful zero-shot sim-to-real transfer, trained in an end-to-end manner [42].
+Throughout this thesis, we define end-to-end learning in robotics as the ability to learn the skill policy in question by optimising a single loss function.
+It can include classical components, e.g., a PID controller to convert target joint configuration to torque commands.